unification-com/mainchain/docs/networks/participation.md

 ## Archive Nodes

 Archive nodes are full nodes that keep a complete history of the chain state, by not pruning any sync data (i.e. `pruning` is set to `nothing` in `$HOME/.und_mainchain/app.toml`).
 They are used as the data source for third party applications such as block explorers and wallet apps, since they keep a complete event and transaction history.

+Archive nodes are best run on servers/cloud VMs with high uptimes.

 ### Configuring an archive node